 I’ll be posting some craft articles on revision techniques in the next few weeks.
 Maybe because I’m revising stuff myself right now, it’s on my mind.

-How to Revise a Novel: Reductive Revision
+How to Edit Your Own Writing: Reductive Revision

 At my MFA program, my teacher, Lewis Buzbee of Steinbeck’s Ghost fame, makes the class do reductive revisions.
 We turn in a manuscript of 20-30 pages, then everyone in the class takes two to three pages of that week’s submission and cuts, cuts, cuts until only one page remains.